ThunderFly-aerospace/TFASPDIMU01/README.md

 ### PX4
 > We are now working on implementing the driver into PX4 stack.

 Main usage of this sensor is as airspeed sensor.
-It can be also used as an external magnetometer.
+It can be also used as an external magnetometer and thermometer.

 ### Ardupilot